-- Highway Only when Get Directions is used-Default option in Preferences > Trimble Maps > Highway Only, Highway Only means local streets are not considered when running a route; vehicles are restricted to primary roads and highways only, regardless of vehicle profile. - Elevation Limit (Preferences > Trimble Maps > Elevation Limit)-DirectRoute will look for an alternate route to avoid roads that would exceed the set limit. - The unit of measure chosen (Feet, Meters) should be the same unit of measure chosen for Distance Option (Preferences > Other > Distance Options). - \circ $\;$ If the Distance Option is set to Miles, then set Elevation to Miles.
+- DirectRoute Drive Time-Uses DirectRoute's internal algorithm settings and map files. - Optional Mileage System-Uses any optionally installed (by the user) Mileage System. - Highway Only when Get Directions is used-Default option in Preferences > Trimble Maps > Highway Only, Highway Only means local streets are not considered when running a route; vehicles are restricted to primary roads and highways only, regardless of vehicle profile. - Elevation Limit (Preferences > Trimble Maps > Elevation Limit)-DirectRoute will look for an alternate route to avoid roads that would exceed the set limit. - The unit of measure chosen (Feet, Meters) should be the same unit of measure chosen for Distance Option (Preferences > Other > Distance Options). - If the Distance Option is set to Miles, then set Elevation to Miles.